 - Advised by a faculty advisor in their major department

-- No official advising is required but students are encouraged to contact thier faculty advisor to begin building a relationship.
+- No required advising appointments but students are encouraged to contact their faculty advisor to begin building a relationship

 - Check if you have any holds on your account and resolve them before your enrollment date.

 - You may or may not need to complete required advising through the School of Business before you can register for courses.
-See the information on advising of student in the School of Business.
+Always be checking your UConn email (see information on advising of student in the School of Business).

 - Run your Advisement Report to see what required classes you have remaining and add them to your shopping cart.